johnproodian/just-tech-news/README.md

 # Just Tech News

-Just Tech News—a tech news website where users can post, upvote, and comment on links to news articles.
+A tech news website where users can post, upvote, and comment on links to news articles.

+## Screenshot

 ## Built With
 * JavaScript